Program of Study

 - Approved Methods Electives

 - Dissertation Credits

-For more information on the curriculum, please see the Course Planning Worksheet.
-Students must successfully complete the PhD Epidemiology core courses (indicated on the worksheet) prior to taking the Qualifying Examination.
+For more information on the curriculum, please see the Course Planning Worksheet (coming soon).
+Students must successfully complete the PhD Epidemiology core courses (indicated on the worksheet) prior to taking the Comprehensive Examination.